Quantum Commuting Circuits and Complexity of Ising Partition Functions: Preliminary

 \section{Preliminary}

-In the proofs of the main theorems, we work with a measurement-based version of {\sf IQP}, {\sf MBIQP}, introduced by Hoban {\it et al.}~\cite{Hoban}.
-The reason is that transformations on the resource state for MBQC~\cite{MBQC}, so-called graph states~\cite{GraphState}, are much easier and more intuitive than those for circuit themselves.
-Here we introduce the definition and useful properties of graph states with fixing the notations.
+In the proofs of the main theorems, we work with a measurement-based version of {\sf IQP}, namely {\sf MBIQP}, introduced by Hoban {\it et al.}~\cite{Hoban}.
+The reason is that transformations on the resource state for MBQC~\cite{MBQC}, so-called graph states~\cite{GraphState}, are much easier and more intuitive than transformations on the unitary gates themselves.
+Here we introduce the definition and useful properties of graph states in order to fix the notations.